Blake-Madden/i18n-check/README.md

 [input]: The folder to analyze.

 --enable: Which checks to perform.
 Can be any combination of:
   all:                Perform all checks (the default).
   suspectL10NString:  Check for translatable strings that shouldn't be
                       (e.g., numbers, keywords, printf commands).
   suspectL10NUsage:   Check for translatable strings being used in internal contexts
                       (e.g., debugging functions).
+  urlInL10NString:    Check for translatable strings that contain URLs or email addresses.
+                      It is recommended to dynamically format these into the string so that translators don't have to manage them.
   notL10NAvailable:   Check for strings not exposed for translation.
   deprecatedMacros:   Check for deprecated text macros (e.g., wxT()).
   nonUTF8File:        Check that files containing extended ASCII characters are UTF-8 encoded.
   unencodedExtASCII:  Check for strings containing extended ASCII characters that are not encoded.
-  printfSingleInteger: Check for printf()-like functions being used to just format an integer.
+  printfSingleNumber: Check for printf()-like functions being used to just format a number.

 --disable: Which checks to not perform.
 (Refer to options available above.)